-Texas Moving Image Archive Program (Follow the link and then search for internment camps.)
+Texas Archive of the Moving Image (Follow the link and then search for internment camps.)

 Create a propaganda poster to support the war effort:

 - 1. Poster must include an illustration and a slogan. - 2.
 Label the propaganda technique on the revere side.